 Trivia: When Ryan Reynolds goes to the facility to become a superhero, as he's being wheeled through the doors on the gurney, he asks (in regards to when he gets his superhero suit) if it can not be green, and also that it be a real suit and not a CGI one.
 Both these statements are in reference to the badly-received "Green Lantern" movie which starred Ryan Reynolds in the lead role.

 Trivia: The joke that Deadpool makes "It's almost like the studio couldn't afford another X-man" is actually true.
 The movie had a relatively meagre budget of $58 million and the studio could not afford more X-men.
-The fight scene at the end in the junkyard also originally had Deadpool killing everyone with guns, but that was replaced with swords for budget reasons as well.
+The fight scene at the end in the junkyard also originally had Deadpool killing everyone with guns, but that was replaced with swords for budget reasons as well, which is why he accidentally leaves his bag of guns in the cab.

 Trivia: In the comics, Negasonic Teenage Warhead's powers are vastly different than what is shown in the film.
 In order to get Marvel's approval to change her powers for the film, Fox was forced to relinquish the film rights to the character Ego the Living Planet, who was packaged with the Fantastic 4 film rights.
 Ego will appear in Guardians of the Galaxy, Vol. 2 portrayed by Kurt Russell.
 Similar to Negasonic Teenage Warhead being named after a Monster Magnet song, Monster Magnet has a song named after Ego the Living Planet, which can found on the same album.